Battle 360°

-Battle 360°, also written as Battle 360, is an American documentary television series that originally aired from February 29 to May 2, 2008 on History.
+Battle 360°, also written as Battle 360, is an American documentary television series that originally aired from February 29 to May 2, 2008, on History.
 The program focuses on the World War II-era aircraft carrier USS Enterprise.
 The show was produced by Flight 33 Productions.

-Battle 360° makes extensive use of computer animation to depict the story of Enterprise.
+Battle 360° makes extensive use of animation to depict the story of Enterprise.
 The animation is combined with documentary footage, interviews of Enterprise crew members and military historians, and voice-over narration.

 The series was written by Tony Long and Samuel K. Dolan, and produced by Brian Thompson, Samuel K. Dolan and Tim Evans.
 It is narrated by Wally Kurth.
 Military historians providing commentary included Alan Pietruszewski, First Sergeant William Bodette, Martin K. A. Morgan, Jonathan Parshall, and producer and story editor Samuel K. Dolan.
 The 3D graphics are by Crazybridge Studios, with additional graphics by Radical 3D; the visual effects supervisor is Steffen Schlachtenhaufen.
 The executive producers were Louis C. Tarantino and Douglas J. Cohen, and the associate producer was Ryan Hurst.

 On February 29, 2008, the first episode of Battle 360° had 1.8 million viewers.
-At the time, that was the second highest viewer total for a History channel series premiere, behind Ice Road Truckers.
+At the time, that was the second-highest viewer total for a History channel series premiere, behind Ice Road Truckers.

 The series original run was broadcast with limited commercial interruptions because of its sponsorship by Enterprise Rent-A-Car, whose founder, Jack Taylor, served on Enterprise as a fighter pilot during World War II.

 Patton 360°, a spin-off series of Battle 360°, premiered on April 10, 2009 on the same channel.